Medically reviewed by Amanda Savage, edited 20/07/2023

 - having persistent and regular constipation, meaning that you have always had to strain to pass a bowel movement

-- having a job that requires lifting heavy loads, such as working in the building trade, or in nursing where you have to lift patients
+- having a job that requires lifting heavy loads,

 What Are the Symptoms of a Prolapse at a Younger Age?